alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 * I did not even use my regular work from home desk.
 I just set up a plastic picnic desk in the middle of the room away from the walls, shelves etc.
 * Not allowed to take breaks and cannot have a water bottle on the desk.
 I was asked to put away my driver's license outside of my reach after showing it to the camera.
 * The webcam is on for the entire duration of the exam.
 * I think there was a human proctor on the other side, but I did not hear or see the proctor.
 We communicated through the chat window the entire time but it was very interactive.
 * I was asked to capture each wall in the room for about 3 seconds and also the desk I am sitting at to ensure nothing extra was there - I just had a mouse next to my laptop.

 ### Exam contents - I believe this applies to both associate and professional exams

 * 50 multiple choice questions.
 You can mark them for review and come back to them later.
+* Y﻿ou do not have to get all 50 questions right.
+I think getting 70% right is sufficient, but I could not find a Google Cloud source to confirm that.
+* I﻿f the initial questions are hard, just move on the next ones and come back to the hard ones.
 * The duration is 2 hours but you can finish early.
 * A Cloud Guru did a good job of imitating the real exam in the practice ones.